quynezz/dotfiles/README.md

 # dotfiles
-This is my main dotfiles
+This is my main dot files.
+Please dont' use them :D